alejandroolivo/OcrCodeReading_EasyOCR-example/README.md

     -Use the QR code's bounding box coordinates to crop the image with additional padding.
     -Use either EasyOCR or PaddleOCR to extract text from the cropped region.
     -Display the extracted text and the cropped image with the detected text.

 ## Examples
 After running either script with the provided sample code, you should see:
     -The original image with the QR code.
     -The cropped region with the detected text.
+## License
+This project is licensed under the Apache License 2.0.
+For more information, please refer to the [LICENSE](LICENSE) file in the root of this repository.
+Apache License 2.0
+Copyright (c) 2023 Alejandro Olivo